 In the Shell Letter Agreement, EEPB and SCHL agree that if either party requests that the capacity of the Bolivian or Brazilian Spur be expanded to permit EEPB or SCHL or their respective affiliates to enter into firm transportation agreements for such expansion capacity, then SCHL and EEPB shall cause TBS, GasBol and/or GasMat to effect such expansion.
 If EEPB or SCHL disagrees with such expansion, the other party can proceed at its expense, and the disagreeing quotaholder’s ownership of TBS, GasBol and/or GasMat, as applicable, will be diluted.

-In the Transredes Letter Agreement, EBCV and Transredes agree that if TBS requests that the capacity of the Brazilian Spur be expanded to permit EBCV or Shell Gas (Latin America) B.V. or their respective affiliates to enter into firm transportation agreements for such expansion capacity, then EBCV and Transredes will vote their interests in favor of causing GasMat to effect such expansion.
+In the Transredes Letter Agreement, EBCV and Transredes agree that if TBS requests that the capacity of the Brazilian Spur be expanded to permit EBCV or SGLA or their respective affiliates to enter into firm transportation agreements for such expansion capacity, then EBCV and Transredes will vote their interests in favor of causing GasMat to effect such expansion.
 If EBCV or Transredes disagrees with such expansion, the other quotaholders can proceed at their expense, and the disagreeing quotaholder’s ownership of GasMat will be diluted.

 Employees